Do Narcissists Enjoy Kissing?

 Narcissists are purely transactional, nothing they do is for free.
 Therefore, if a narcissist is putting time and attention into you, it’s because they expect things in return.

-Reasons Narcissists Enjoy Kissing:
+Reasons Narcissists DO Enjoy Kissing:

 • They get supply